skippyelvis/ai4sg_mdiabetes/readme.md

 # Setup to Run Experiments

 ### Python requirements
-- install the required packages from `requirements.conda`
+- install the required packages from `environment.yaml`
 - optionally, skip this step and install packages as necessary when you see error messages like `torch: no module found`

 ### GCS setup